PatrickGVice/tinywebserver-node.js-jade/README.md

 The tiny node.js webserver (hereafter, "tinywebserver") is just that, a simple webserver implemented as a single, stand-alone coffescript file, created by [Rodney Waldhoff](https://github.com/rodw/tiny-node.js-webserver).
 My version is a implemention of the original file, in native node javascript.

-Origanly By design, the tinywebserver has **no external dependencies** outside of the core node.js libaries and of course, the dependencies used jade temples. (layouts are not implemented at this time)
+Origanly By design, the tinywebserver has **no external dependencies** outside of the core node.js libaries and of course, my version uses just one dependencies for the jade templates. (layouts are not implemented at this time)

 There are [many other](https://github.com/joyent/node/wiki/modules#wiki-web-frameworks-static) simple node.js applications for serving static files over HTTP, however the tinywebserver is the only one I know of meets the "all-in-one-file" criterion, only needing the the jade dependencies, if you want to server jade files.